California, Los Angeles, San Diego, Orange County

 Brad Nakase, Attorney

 California businesses should hire a corporate lawyer to ensure corporate compliance.
 A corporate lawyer advises a business client of the company’s responsibilities, rights, legal duties, and rights.
 When a corporation hires a corporate lawyer, the lawyer represents the corporation.
 The corporate attorney does not represent the corporate officers, employees, or directors.
 Under corporate law, a corporation is considered a “person” and is separate and distinct from the shareholders and natural person running the company.
+Our corporate attorney provide legal services for corporations throughout California, Los Angeles, San Diego, and Orange County.

 Corporations are treated like people; they can sue and be sued.
 Corporations are legal entities that are authorized to conduct business.
 As separate legal entities, corporations are set apart from their individual owners and shareholders.
 Corporate law focuses on all the legal hurdles that corporations may face.
 There are so many state and federal requirements that corporations must abide by which is why most states make it mandatory that corporations hold annual meetings.
 An attorney along with owners and shareholders attend this meeting as to make sure that the corporation is following all rules and regulations.